Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 Emhoff grasps the political art of settling on an origin story and then setting it on repeat.
 His version goes like this: Born in Brooklyn.
 Raised in New Jersey.
 Happy memories of Jewish summer camp, where he won some athletic awards.
 Moved to suburban Los Angeles when he was in high school because his father got a new job.
 Bar Mitzvah in a corny suit.

 Emhoff, who declined to be interviewed for this story, graduated from Cal State Northridge, whose reputation is miles behind the prestigious factories of the big University of California system universities.
-Aaron Jacoby, a former law partner of Emhoff, says his friend’s second-tier undergraduate degree may have inspired him to overachieve when he stepped it up several notches by getting his law degree from the University of Southern California and later beginning his legal career with an overriding urge to prove himself.
+Aaron Jacoby, a former law partner of Emhoff’s, says his friend’s second-tier undergraduate degree may have inspired him to overachieve when he stepped it up several notches by getting his law degree from the University of Southern California and later beginning his legal career with an overriding urge to prove himself.

 After law school, Emhoff made the obligatory stop at a large firm but eventually formed his own practice with Jacoby and another attorney in a quirky former entertainment company building they found in Beverly Hills — a fancy residential Zip code, but removed from the locus of Los Angeles legal swagger in the glass towers of Century City.

-Jacoby and Emhoff had met in a Lamaze class when their first wives were pregnant, and they saw each other through each of their divorces.
-While Jacoby was going through his break up, he says, Emhoff demonstrated a radar for detecting when he was lonely and needed to be taken to dinner.
+Jacoby and Emhoff had met in a Lamaze class when their first wives were pregnant, and they saw each other through divorces.
+While Jacoby was going through his breakup, he says, Emhoff demonstrated a radar for detecting when he was lonely and needed to be taken to dinner.

 Their firm quickly boomed, and they became regulars at the upscale lunch spots within walking distance, an outward sign of their success.
 Others might have needed reservations, but they did not.
 In the years to come, Emhoff straddled a line — rising star, but never too showy.
-An avid golfer with a handicap in the teens, according to friends, Emhoff joined Hillcrest, an historically Jewish country club formed when others rarely admitted Jews.
+An avid golfer with a handicap in the teens, according to friends, Emhoff joined Hillcrest, a historically Jewish country club formed when others rarely admitted Jews.
 It wasn’t one of the fanciest in their image-conscious world, “but fancy enough,” Jacoby said.

 Emhoff was the convener, the rainmaker, the organized one, the one who saw the future.
 He persuaded Jacoby to overcome his reluctance to fold into Venable, where he was able to scale their practice and supersize the larger firm’s West Coast presence.
 Later DLA Piper lured him to do the same.